BennettDixon/sleep_tracker_full_stack/README.md

 Once the role is created the backend will load the test data into postgres after performing the migrations; this is all you need to do!

+The React view is located at `localhost:8800/`

-Visit the GraphQL endpoint `localhost:8800/graphql` and play with GraphQL Queries!
+Visit the GraphQL endpoint `localhost:8800/graphql/v1/` and play with GraphQL Queries if you wish!

-Feel free to add objects to the `/nginx_router/backend/books.json` file for further testing!
+Feel free to add objects to the `/nginx_router/backend/testdata.json` file for further testing!
 They will be loaded in each time you boot the containers.

 ### Shutting it down